MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 2. Browse to the **Microsoft Teams web client** at [**https://teams.microsoft.com**](https://teams.microsoft.com/) and sign in as **Lynne Robbins** (LynneR@&lt;YourTenant&gt;.onmicrosoft.com).

+	**Note**: The Edge browser may automatically log on Alex Wilber.
+If that occurs, select the profile picture of Alex, then select **Sign Out**.
+Once signed out, log on as Lynne Robbins.

 3. Select **Use the Web app instead** if prompted to download the Teams Desktop app.
 At the 'Stay signed in to all your apps' window, select **No, sign in to this app only**.

 4. Select **Join or create a team** from the lower-left corner.